Overview

 - Choose head-based movement for directional control unless specified otherwise.

-If you copied a preconfigured params.txt
+If you copied a preconfigured profile_<SteamAppID>.txt

-file for the game into the resources folder, you should now be able to walk around in the game using Omni One.
-If you did not, you may have some movement, but the params.txt
+file for the game into the ‘custom’ folder, you should now be able to walk around in the game using Omni One.
+If you did not, you may have some movement, but the file will likely need to be adjusted to give better movement results.
+Please see our Advanced Guide to learn to create your own or adjust a profile_<SteamAppID>.txt

 file.